MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-visualizations.md

 ### View the Activity log change history

 Use the [View change history](../essentials/activity-log-insights.md#view-change-history) feature to call the Change Analysis (classic) back end to view changes associated with an operation.
-Changes returned include:
+Changes that are returned include:

 - Resource-level changes from [Resource Graph](/azure/governance/resource-graph/overview).
 - Resource properties from [Azure Resource Manager](/azure/azure-resource-manager/management/overview).